NuGet/docs.microsoft.com-nuget/docs/reference/msbuild-targets.md

 ### Packing a file without an extension

 In some scenarios, like when packing a license file, you might want to include a file without an extension.
-For historical reasons, NuGet & MSBuild treat paths without an extension as directories
+For historical reasons, NuGet & MSBuild treat paths without an extension as directories.

 ```xml
   <PropertyGroup>